Euclidean and Affine Curve Reconstruction: Preliminaries

 \item Identity \eqref{eq-lim3} is equivalent to \beq \lim_{n\to\infty}\max_{{t\in[0,L]}\atop{{i=1,\dots,k}\atop {j=1,\dots,\ell}}}\{|a_{n, ij}(t)|\} =\max_{{t\in[0,L]}\atop{{i=1,\dots,k}\atop {j=1,\dots,\ell}}}\{|\lim_{n\to\infty}a_{n, ij}(t)|\}.\eeq Let $B_n(t)$ and $B(t)$ denote matrices whose elements are $|a_{n, ij}(t)|$ and $|a_{ij}(t)|$, respectively.
 Then $\{B_n(t)\}$ converges to $B(t)$ uniformly on $[0,L]$.
 Uniform convergence implies that entries of $B(t)$ are continuous.
 We can view a $k\times\ell$ matrix whose entries are continuous functions on $[0,L]$ as real valued functions on the set

-With this point of view, the sequence of functions $B_n$ converges to $B$ uniformly on $Q$, and each of these functions attains its maximum value on $Q$.
+where $P$ is defined by \eqref{setP}.
+With this point of view, the sequence of functions $\seq{B_n}_{n=1}^\infty$ converges to $B$ uniformly on $Q$, and each of these functions attains its maximum value on $Q$.
 Thus they satisfy the assumptions of Lemma~\ref{lem-uconv}, and so

 which is equivalent to \eqref{eq-pf-lim3}.

 \end{enumerate} \end{proof}